hashicorp/terraform-provider-aws/website/docs/r/appautoscaling_scheduled_action.html.markdown

 * `resource_id` - (Required) The identifier of the resource associated with the scheduled action.
 Documentation can be found in the parameter at: [AWS Application Auto Scaling API Reference](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScheduledAction.html#ApplicationAutoScaling-PutScheduledAction-request-ResourceId)
 * `scalable_dimension` - (Optional) The scalable dimension.
 Documentation can be found in the parameter at: [AWS Application Auto Scaling API Reference](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScheduledAction.html#ApplicationAutoScaling-PutScheduledAction-request-ScalableDimension) Example: ecs:service:DesiredCount
 * `scalable_target_action` - (Optional) The new minimum and maximum capacity.
 You can set both values or just one.
 See [below](#scalable-target-action-arguments)
 * `schedule` - (Optional) The schedule for this action.
 The following formats are supported: At expressions - at(yyyy-mm-ddThh:mm:ss), Rate expressions - rate(valueunit), Cron expressions - cron(fields).
-In UTC.
+Times for at expressions and cron expressions are evaluated using the time zone configured in `timezone`.
 Documentation can be found in the parameter at: [AWS Application Auto Scaling API Reference](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScheduledAction.html#ApplicationAutoScaling-PutScheduledAction-request-Schedule)
-* `start_time` - (Optional) The date and time for the scheduled action to start.
-Specify the following format: 2006-01-02T15:04:05Z
+* `start_time` - (Optional) The date and time for the scheduled action to start in UTC.
+Specify the following format: 2006-01-02T15:04:05Z.
-* `end_time` - (Optional) The date and time for the scheduled action to end.
-Specify the following format: 2006-01-02T15:04:05Z
+* `end_time` - (Optional) The date and time for the scheduled action to end in UTC.
+Specify the following format: 2006-01-02T15:04:05Z.
 * `timezone` - (Optional) The time zone used when setting a scheduled action by using an at or cron expression.
-Default is UTC.
+Valid values are the [canonical names of the IANA time zones supported by Joda-Time](https://www.joda.org/joda-time/timezones.html), such as `Etc/GMT+9` or `Pacific/Tahiti`.
+Default is `UTC`.

 ### Scalable Target Action Arguments